roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Migrate to professional managed Kubernetes clusters/Hot migration from dedicated Kubernetes clusters to professional managed Kubernetes clusters.md

     **Note:** Replace <MASTER\_NAME\> with the name of the master node that you obtained in the previous step.

-## References

-You can migrate workloads from standard managed Kubernetes clusters to professional managed Kubernetes clusters.
-For more information, see [Hot migration from standard managed Kubernetes clusters to professional managed Kubernetes clusters](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Migrate to professional managed Kubernetes clusters/Hot migration from standard managed Kubernetes clusters to professional managed Kubernetes clusters.md).
+If cGPU Basic Edition is installed in a dedicated Kubernetes cluster, you must upgrade to cGPU Professional Edition in the professional managed Kubernetes cluster after the migration is completed.
+For more information, see [Upgrade cGPU Basic Edition to cGPU Professional Edition in a professional Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/cGPU Professional Edition/Upgrade cGPU Basic Edition to cGPU Professional Edition in a professional Kubernetes cluster.md).